Securities Lending Strategies: Exclusive Valuations and Auction Bids: Numerical Results

-To summarize the results of the testing we show the summary statistics of the portfolio value under different valuation criteria and auction settings (Figure \ref{fig:Valuation-Summary-Statistics}).
-We see that the valuation ranges from 30 to 50 basis points.
-When we repeat the simulations with different seed values, the results could vary outside this range, but are not drastically different.
 We easily verify some results well known in the auction literature (Krishna 2009): 1) As the number of bidders bidding uniformly increases, the bid increases; 2) Setting a reserve price results in higher bids.
-The bid with a discrete symmetric distribution as the number of bidders goes higher is comparable to the log normal distribution, which we know does not does not depend on the number of bidders (section \ref{5-The-symmetric-equilibrium}).
-The Comparative Statics of the valuation with changes in Beta and a time series graph of the different valuations are also shown in Figures \ref{fig:Valuation-Beta-Comparative} and \ref{fig:Valuation-Time-Series}.
+The bid with a discrete symmetric distribution as the number of bidders goes higher is comparable to the crude theoretical approximation for the log normal distribution, which does not depend on the number of bidders (Corollary \ref{Corr-2-The-symmetric-equilibrium}).
+The Comparative Statics of the valuation with changes in Beta are shown in Figures \ref{fig:Valuation-Beta-Comparative}.
 As the subjective discount factor $\beta$ decreases, the valuation increases since the effect of the discounting is higher on the holding levels than on the revenue.
+A time series graph of the different valuations are shown in Figure \ref{fig:Valuation-Time-Series}.
+We have successfully utilized the heuristic expression for the valuation of exclusives using real historical data in making auction bids.
+As compared to the sample numbers shown here with simulated data, when the historical observations are used we get somewhat similar results.